-The American Pediatric Society Honors Dr. Yvonne Maldonado with the 2023 APS John Howland Award
+The American Pediatric Society Honors Dr. Alan Jobe with the 2024 APS John Howland Award

-Distinguished pediatrics leader is recognized for her significant contributions to advancing child health and the profession of pediatrics.
+Distinguished pediatrics leader is recognized for his significant contributions to advancing child health and the profession of pediatrics.

 HOUSTON, Nov.
-2, 2022 – The American Pediatric Society (APS) is pleased to announce Yvonne (Bonnie) Maldonado, MD, as the 2023 APS John Howland Award recipient, the highest honor bestowed by the APS.
-The prestigious award signifies the society’s recognition of Dr. Maldonado for her significant contributions to advancing child health and the profession of pediatrics.
-The award will be presented to Dr. Maldonado during the APS Presidential Plenary at the Pediatric Academic Societies 2023 Meeting in Washington, DC, April 27 – May 1.
+1, 2023 – The American Pediatric Society (APS) is pleased to announce Alan Jobe, MD, PhD, as the 2024 APS John Howland Award recipient, the highest honor bestowed by the APS.
+The prestigious award signifies the society’s recognition of Dr. Jobe for his significant contributions to advancing child health and the profession of pediatrics.
+The award will be presented to Dr. Jobe during the APS Presidential Plenary at the Pediatric Academic Societies 2024 Meeting in Toronto, Canada, May 2 – May 6.

 The APS John Howland Award was created in honor of clinician-scientist John Howland, MD.
 Since 1952, the annual award has recognized individuals for their distinguished service to pediatrics.